Why going plant-based feels so hard

 Pleasure

 If you don't enjoy what you're eating, you're not going to stick with it.
 It's that simple.
-And for black people, enjoyment goes beyond just finding tasty recipes.
+And for black people, enjoyment isn’t just about finding delicious recipes.

-Food isn’t just food.
+Food isn’t just food for us.
 It’s tied to culture, family, and who we are.
-The dishes you grew up eating show up at every family gathering and holiday table, and giving them up can feel like giving up a part of yourself.
+The dishes we grew up eating show up at every family gathering and holiday table, and giving them up can feel like giving up our culture and a part of ourselves.

 That's why finding plant-based meals you genuinely love and look forward to eating matters so much, including plant-based versions of your cultural foods.